airbnb/hypernova/README.md

 end
 ```

-In your controller, you‘ll need an `:around_filter` so you can opt into Hypernova rendering of view partials.
+In your controller, you’ll need an `:around_filter` so you can opt into Hypernova rendering of view partials.

 ```ruby
 class SampleController < ApplicationController